-To meet our commitment to providing safe, high quality services to our customers we will complete an enhanced background check with the Disclosure and Barring service, which will include a check of the Adult Barred list, once an offer of employment is made.
+The nature of this role means that the post holder will be involved in regulated activity with vulnerable adults.
+To meet our commitment to providing safe, high quality services to our customers we will complete an enhanced background check with the Disclosure and Barring Service, which will include a check of the Barred list, once an offer employment is made.
 A new check will be completed every three years.

 Our organisation was built on a simple mission – to give people a safe, secure, and affordable home.
 That is as true today as it was in the 1950’s, when our founder Molly Huggins established on organisation to provide homes for Windrush migrants in London.
 Our core purpose I that “everyone should have a home and the chance to live well” To fulfil this vision, we work with partners to make our neighbourhoods – new and old - sustainable and vibrant places, where our customers want to live.
 We put people at the heart of everything we do and to guide is in every decision we make.
 Through managing more than 57,000 households we work at a scale that means our actions to achieve this have real impact.

 We firmly believe that by serving people better every day, we will support a healthier, better cared for, and more prosperous society in the future.
 Like our founders before us, we will leave a lasting legacy for future generations.
 Our colleagues are crucial to our success in achieving this.
 Therefore, we are committed to investing in colleagues and creating the opportunity for them to develop.
 Our working environment has been designed to be one that brings out the very best in people.

 We also offer a wide range of benefits.
 Please take a look at our benefits document attached.